 8. Rights in relation to automated decision making and profiling

-If you would like more information about GDPR, please contact Calum Kippen, Governance Manager and Data Protection Officer at firstname.lastname@example.org
+If you would like more information about GDPR, please contact Calum Kippen, Interim Head of Governance and Organisational Support and Data Protection Officer at firstname.lastname@example.org